x4dr/Fen/alchemymagic.md

 **Duration: 1 Day per total magic expended**, Dedicate for duration, change then becomes permanent.
 If dedication is removed before duration ends, the material bends back over a time of 1 hour per additional magic expended (or one minute if none)

-### Lake of fire
+### Lake of fire (C)
 **Energy 3+ Entropy 3+**, Material component 100ml of alcohol (in at least 20% concentration)

 **Casting Time: 2 Turns**

 Creates an area of fire, damaging everyone in it every turn, and setting them on fire on impact or three subsequent hits.
 Roll-5 is divided between damage and duration to a maximum of total amount spend on energy for damage and total amount spend  on entropy for duration

-### Pandemonium
+### Pandemonium (C)
 **Entropy 11+ ?20**, Material component: one intricate clockwork ball

 **Casting time: 3 Turns**

-Creates an area of random transmutation, wildly varying compositions, explosions and the like.
+Upon Impact, creates an area of random transmutation, wildly varying compositions, explosions and the like.
 Every turn, everything takes **the roll as damage**.
 Every time something of consequence (crafted objects or similar) is destroyed, the duration is extended for another turn, every time something dies, the duration is extended for five turns.
 All rolls within the pandemonium are halved.

-### Morph
+### Morph (P)
 **Order 9+ Matter 9+**, Material component: one Essence of Change

 **Casting Time: 5 Turns**